 Happiest behind the Captain’s wheel, he was impeccably certain, even when he was wrong.
 From Bertram to Ferretti, David taught me to steer clear of rough water, dance on the bow, laugh as we ran aground, leave the past behind and live life joyfully with the wind blowing through my hair.

 Drawing #8 created with MyPaint Free by MyMedia

 Fall is in the air!

-The crisp cool wind, dark skies and dry leaves have me reaching for ingredients to make this chill-chasing and comforting soup:
+Crisp winds, dark skies and dry leaves have me reaching for ingredients to make a comforting soup.

 Drawing #6 created with MyPaint Free by MyMedia

 Weeks ago, a cat appeared in my garden.

 Small, very sweet and well behaved, she continued to visit even though I was not feeding her.
 The day she arrived with a bleeding wound on her leg, I took her to the vet, nursed her back to health, and fell in love.

 The still unnamed kitty is drawing #5 of my 31 day drawing challenge.